During the MSG-3 Launch campaign, we had a chance to observe a Red Handed Tamarin in action! (no comment post dated June 10th, 2012).

 Note: Any resemblance with existing shadow experts is purely coincidental :-)

 Representation of apes in painting is a huge topic.
-Just few examples below:
+Just few examples below:-Be careful when you make business with me, I am not a nut but an important man.

 -Frida Kahlo: Self portrait with monkey, 1938, 1940